karaoc/dayz.test/[Server-Hosting]-GeneralSettings.md

 - 0 = The global chat (blue chat) will be disabled.
 - 1 = It will enable the global chat.
 The global chat allow players to talk to anyone from anywhere on the map.

+### "EnablePartyChat"
+Bool.
+- 0 = The party chat (green chat) will be disabled.
+- 1 = It will enable the party chat.
+The party chat allow players to talk to anyone in their group from anyone on the map.

+### "EnableTransportChat"
+Bool.
+- 0 = The transport chat (yellow chat) will be disabled.
+- 1 = It will enable the transport chat.
+The transport chat allow players to talk to anyone inside the same vehicle than you.

 ### "EnableGravecross"
 Bool.
 - 0 = Gravecross will be disabled.
 The dead player inventory will stay on him.